Yakov Pliner

+Since 2024, he is a member of the Riga City Council from the populist For Stability! party, after he left the Latvian Russian Union in 2022.

 Biography

 1965–1970 — studied at the Teachers' Institute of Daugavpils, profession – secondary school teacher of biology and chemistry.

-1970–1975 — teacher, assistant director, director of the Virbi secondary school (Talsi district).
+1970–1975 — teacher, assistant director, director of the Virbi Secondary School (Talsi district).

 1975–1983 — worked in the Department of Education of Talsi Executive Committee.

 1983–1993 — worked in the Ministry of Education of Latvia.

 1993–1998 — founder and director of the "Eureka" (Эврика) private college of general education.

-1997 — Pliner received his Dr. paed. degree from the University of Latvia, and was elected to the Riga City Council from National Harmony Party (NHP).
+1997 — Pliner received his Dr. paed. degree from the University of Latvia, and was elected to the Riga City Council from National Harmony Party (TSP).

 1998 — elected to the 7th Saeima (Parliament).

 2002 — elected to the 8th Saeima.

-2003 — Pliner left NHP (which had withdrawn from For Human Rights in a United Latvia (ForHRUL) that year) and returned to the union.
-He became the leader of the newly founded party "Free Choice in People's Europe" (BITE), co-chairman of ForHRUL (until 2015) and chairman of its parliamentary group.
-One of the leaders of Headquarters for the Protection of Russian Schools, writing several publications on the language of instruction issues.
+2003 — Pliner left the TSP (which had withdrawn from the For Human Rights in a United Latvia (PCTVL) that year) and returned to the alliance.
+He became the leader of the newly founded party "Free Choice in People's Europe" (BITE), co-chairman of PCTVL (until 2015) and chairman of its parliamentary group.
+Pliners was one of the leaders of Headquarters for the Protection of Russian Schools movement, writing several publications on the language of instruction issues.

-2006 — before the parliamentary elections, ForHRUL named Pliner its candidate for Prime Minister.
-Elected to the 9th Saeima, remained chairman of ForHRUL parliamentary group (until 2010).
+2006 — before the parliamentary elections, PCTVL named Pliners its candidate for Prime Minister.
+Elected to the 9th Saeima, remained chairman of the PCTVL parliamentary group and party chairman (until 2010).

-2020 - elected to the Riga City Council.
+2020 - After elected to the Riga City Council from the Latvian Russian Union (the successor of PCTVL).